Eugene-S-Hwang/compostogether/ComposTogether.md

 This program would help our community by decreasing the amount of food waste and creating fertilizers for gardens.
 By working on this program, we would start to grow an appreciation for the environment and learn more about the many ways that we could help the Earth.

-Although this may be just a pilot program for now, starting from this moment, it can grow into a full-fledged composting system for our town.
+Although this may be just a pilot program for now, starting from this moment, we hope that it can grow into a full-fledged composting system for our town.

 # **Volunteer Members**